ember-learn/ember-blog/content/ember-3-1-released.md

 ##### New Optional Feature: Application Template Wrapper

 Ember applications have long created a wrapping `div` around their rendered content: `<div class="ember-view">`.
-With ember-optional-features, this functionality can now be disabled:
+With ember-optional-features, this functionality can now be turned off:

 ```bash
 ember feature:disable application-template-wrapper